 This post was written in partnership with Explore North Myrtle Beach.

 South Carolina’s coast is a good four hours farther away from our home in Nashville, Tennessee than the Florida beaches — Yet we return to South Carolina over and over again.
-The reason is that we’re looking for more than just a beach on our beach trips — We want great food, an appreciation for the area’s history, plenty of preserved natural spaces, and lots of local culture.
+That’s because we’re looking for more than just a beach on our beach trips — We want great food, an appreciation for the area’s history, plenty of preserved natural spaces, and lots of local culture.
 South Carolina has all that in spades, and North Myrtle Beach is no exception.
 We spent four days in North Myrtle Beach and fell in love with this laid back beach town just a few minutes away from pretty much everything.
 Check out our family-friendly itinerary and discover North Myrtle Beach for yourself.

 North Myrtle Beach has a range of places to stay, including a wide selection of condos, beach houses and cottages.
 We vacationed at the towers at North Beach Plantation on this trip — These beach condos were the only high-rise towers for miles, so our beach was never crowded.
 We’d stay here again in a heartbeat.

-Our two-bedroom/two-bathroom condo was spacious (even prettier than the one pictured here) and clean, with a spacious kitchen and dining area, washer/dryer unit, and the largest private balcony I’ve ever seen in a beachfront condo.
+Our two-bedroom/two-bathroom condo was spacious (even prettier than the one pictured here) and clean, with a large kitchen and dining area, washer/dryer unit, and the largest private balcony I’ve ever seen in a beachfront condo.
 Our kids loved having double beds and a flatscreen television in their shared bedroom and I loved the large whirlpool tub in the master bathroom.
 But what we loved most was what lay just outside our sliding glass door…

 It was an entire complex of pools, fountains, and whirlpools.
 Just inside, off to the left, was another indoor pool and lazy river.
 The kids couldn’t believe their luck!
 The weather was chilly during our stay, but the kids swam every single day thanks to the indoor pool, lazy river and outdoor infinity pool, which was heated to 80 degrees.